EratosthenesOfCyrene/Kartenwerkstatt/README.md

 ## Features

-- Portfolio-style presentation of map examples
+- Presentation of map examples in an automatic but navigable carousel
-- Interactive navigation between maps
 - Large clickable main map view with neighbouring previews
 - Previous / next navigation
 - Zoom functionality